UNSW-Data-Soc/unsw-data-soc.github.io/caseComp.md

                        Where can I find out more info about the event?
                     </summary>
                         <p>
-                        For regular updates, make sure to click "Going" on the <a href="https://www.facebook.com/events/217071130480380">Facebook Event</a> and follow us on our socials!
+                        For regular updates, make sure to click "Going" on the <a href="https://www.facebook.com/events/4413474652066560/" target="_blank">Facebook Event</a> and follow us on our socials!
                         </p>
                     </details>
                     <details>